Regret Bounds for Stochastic Shortest Path Problems with Linear Function Approximation: Proof preliminaries

-Here $U_t$ can be roughly viewed as the expected value of $\hat{G}_t$, so $E_t$ is (roughly) the error between $\hat{G}_t$ and its mean.
+Here $U_t$ can be roughly viewed as the expected value of $\hat{G}_t$, so $E_t$ is the error between $\hat{G}_t$ and its mean.
 Note, however, that since $g_t$ is a random function, $U_t w$ is a random vector (even for fixed $w \in \R^d$).
-The error operator is small in the following sense.
+We also note the following identity, which is an immediate consequence of Assumption \ref{assSSPlin} and is frequently used: